truecharts/public/charts/stable/plex/docs/migration_guide.md

 :::note

 This process can a while to complete depending on how large your config is and how your pools are setup.
-Make sure scale doesnt time out, simply keep the tab active and interact with the page menu top right will suffice until its done.
+Make sure scale doesn't time out, simply keep the tab active and interact with the page menu top right will suffice until its done.

 :::